miningwolf/docs/docs/wolfbuk/io/wolfscript/inventory/PlayerInventory.md

 Returns | Description
 --- | ---
-`int` | The slot index of the given Material or -1 if not found
+`int` | The slot index of the given ItemStack or -1 if not found

 ##### <a id='firstempty'></a>public  function __firstEmpty__()